antfu/nuxt-content-twoslash/README.md

 ## Usage

-To start using twoslash in your Nuxt Content markdown files, you will need to add `twoslash` within your markdown code block tag.
+To start using Twoslash in your Nuxt Content markdown files, you will need to add `twoslash` within your markdown code block tag.

 Try out the below code snippet and watch the magic happen.